bajwan/263/hashing/PITCHME.md

 Unfortunately it turns out that (except in special cases) there are no perfect hashing functions.
 So we have to deal with collisions eventually.
 ---
+So how do we deal with these collisions?

+It turns out there are several methods that are commonly used.
+The first one we are going to look at is called **separate chaining**.
+---
+Separate chaining is the idea of creating a vector (or some other similar structure) to store elements that hash to the same spot.

+When we are looking up an element, we first hash its key and then iterate over the added chain until we find the element we desire.
+---?image=./hashing/images/separate_chaining.jpeg&size=50% auto